universewithin/universewithin.github.io/funfact.md

 permalink: /funfact/
 ---
 <div id="sketch-holder"></div>
-Fun fact: A cube fits perfectly within a larger octahedron, which fits perfectly within an even larger cube, and so on and so on!
+__Fun fact__: A cube fits perfectly within a larger octahedron, which fits perfectly within an even larger cube, and so on and so on!

 In the model below, the smaller cube's 8 vertices match up to the centers of the octahedron's 8 faces.
 And _that_ octahedron's _6 vertices_ match up to the centers of the larger cube's _6 faces_!